Vin de France Red 2019

 Pfifferling Wine: a unique style!

 A Pfifferling wine is a bit like a Beaujolais from the Southern Rhône.
 It is fluid, fresh and fruity.
 But it also has depth, they are not only aperitif wines.
 If today, many local winemakers are trying to imitate them, you should know that at the time, in the region, it was the Domaine de L’Anglore that invented this style of wine.
 It is the mark of the great winemakers.
-No wonder that the whole world wants them!
+No wonder that the whole world wants his bottles, no matter the price!